 As for the often-heard (usually from teachers or coaches) ‘they can focus when they want to’, yes, they can.
 It’s called ‘hyperfocus’ and you’re as likely to be able to drag them away from whatever has caught their attention than you are to shift a pyramid with your shoulder.

 A huge part of parenting ADHD children for me has been learning to accept it and work with it, instead of against it.
 To celebrate all the many great aspects of an ADHD brain and watch gorgeous young boys struggling with ADHD become fabulous young men successfully navigating the world – men who just happen to have ADHD too.

 Ruth Devine is the author of The Chronicles of Jack McCool adventure series.
-The first installment, The Amulet of Athlone, is in all good bookshops now.
-Visit jackmccool.com for more information.
+The series is available in all good bookshops now.
+Find out more about the series here.